benjaminkomen/micronaut/README.md

 # Micronaut GraalVM

-This repository tries to get Micronaut with GraalVM running on Cloud Run.
+This is a simple Micronaut webserver compiled with GraalVM running on Cloud Run.
+It exposes 2 endpoints:
+- /api/hello
+- /api/fb

+You can see it live in action [here](https://micronaut-ymlwsbp6oq-ew.a.run.app/api/hello).

 ## Instructions
 ### Run locally